-The retrocession treaty between PLRA and PLRL was novated to RIBM with effect from January 1, 2022.
+On January 1, 2022, the retrocession treaty between Pacific Life Re (Australia) Pty Limited (PLRA) and PLRL was novated to RIBM.
 PLRL has no further obligations under that treaty, and all investment management and custody arrangements in relation to that business have also been contractually transferred to RIBM.
 APRA has designated RIBM as an 'appropriate retrocessionaire' of PLRA.